OpenUnited/platform/README.md

 This repo contains the full platform including the frontend - which is "deliberately simple"*.
 We prototype and specify the target UX, as code, in the [UX Prototype repo](https://github.com/OpenUnited/ux-prototype).
 The UX Prototype repo is not for production use, we use it instead of using Figma.

-\* Our "deliberately simple" frontend means that we use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templates, [TailwindCSS](https://tailwindcss.com/), [TailwindUI](https://tailwindui.com/), plain javascript, and a sprinkle of [HTMX](https://htmx.org/).
+\* Our "deliberately simple" frontend means that we use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templates, [TailwindCSS](https://tailwindcss.com/), [TailwindUI](https://tailwindui.com/), [Hyperscript](https://hyperscript.org/), plain javascript where needed, and [HTMX](https://htmx.org/) where it improves the UX.
 Earlier we had a separate ReactJS frontend and a GraphQL API layer, however [such fanciness](https://www.youtube.com/watch?v=Uo3cL4nrGOk) failed to deliver the expected value, whilst creating complexity/friction... therefore, we now have a deliberately simple frontend.
+As a result, we have about 50% less code and move way faster.

 ## Getting started / how to run the OpenUnited platform locally